 Do you offer home visits?

-Is there disabled access to the clinic
+Is there disabled access to clinic’s

 Will the information that I discuss be kept confidential?

-All that is discussed in your therapy sessions will be treated as confidential, with the following exceptions: we are required to seek supervision by our professional body (The BABCP) as a means of ensuring good practice, this will involve discussing details of cases with other professionals.
+All that is discussed in your therapy sessions will be treated as confidential, with the following exceptions: we are required to seek supervision by our professional bodies as a means of ensuring good practice, this will involve discussing details of cases with other professionals.
 We also have a statutory obligation to break confidentiality under rare circumstances, namely, if we believe that a client is of danger to themselves or to others (under the Mental Health Act, 2001) or if we believe that a child is at actual risk of physical or sexual abuse (The Children Act, Section 47, 1989).